JakaCikac/revolut-edavki/README.md

 The application provides a user-friendly web interface for uploading transaction data, previewing the reports, and downloading the generated XML files in the format required by FURS.

+## ⚠️ DISCLAIMER

+**IMPORTANT: READ BEFORE USING**

+This software is provided **"AS IS"**, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.

+**The authors and contributors:**
+- ❌ Make NO guarantees about the accuracy of generated tax reports
+- ❌ Are NOT responsible for any errors, omissions, or miscalculations
+- ❌ Are NOT liable for any financial, legal, or tax-related consequences
+- ❌ Do NOT provide tax, legal, or financial advice

+**Users are solely responsible for:**
+- ✅ Verifying the accuracy of all generated reports
+- ✅ Ensuring compliance with Slovenian tax laws
+- ✅ Consulting with qualified tax professionals
+- ✅ Reviewing all data before submission to FURS

+**This tool is provided for convenience only.** Always verify generated XML files against your source data and consult with a tax professional before submitting to authorities.

+By using this software, you acknowledge that you have read this disclaimer and agree to use the software at your own risk.

+---

 ## Features

 - Generates three types of tax reports: